upkie/upkie/README.md

 | `upkie-mpc-balancer` |  MPC balancer | Run the MPC balancer |
 | `upkie-train-policy` |  RLB3 trainer | Train a new balancing policy by reinforcement learning |

-To run a task, simply call:
+Call Pixi to execute a task:

 ```console
 pixi run upkie-<task-name>